tomas-jonmundsson/fpga-multi-electrode-array/README.md

 ## Overview
 Designed and built an FPGA-based multi-electrode array (MEA) enabling spatially superior cardiac organoid imaging under radiation conditions, developed in collaboration with the Westmead Cardiology Department.

-Standard MEA systems are limited in their spatial resolution when imaging cardiac organoids under radiation — this project aimed to overcome those limitations through custom FPGA-based signal acquisition and processing.
+Standard MEA systems are limited in their spatial resolution when imaging cardiac organoids under radiation.
+This project aimed to overcome those limitations through custom FPGA-based signal acquisition and processing.

 ## My Role
 - Led a 7-person interdisciplinary engineering team as project coordinator